BarbourSmith/Hole-Size-Tester/README.md

 ![](/project.svg)

-6.26mm seems like the right size
+6.26mm seems like the right size with a 10x10mm square offset by 7.3mm